cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## DH-Based KEM

-Suppose we are given an instantiation KDF_kem of KDF with functions Hash_kem, Extract_kem, and Expand_kem, and a Diffie-Hellman group providing the following operations:
+Suppose we are given a KDF, and a Diffie-Hellman group providing the following operations:

 - GenerateKeyPair(): Generate an ephemeral key pair `(sk, pk)` for the DH group in use